shabbyrobe/amiss/doc/mapper/annotation.rst

 Getters and setters
 -------------------

-Properties should almost always be defined against your object as class-level fields in PHP.
-Don't use getters and setters when you are doing no more than getting or setting a private field value - it's a total waste of resources.
-See my `stackoverflow rant
-<http://stackoverflow.com/a/813099/15004>`_ for a more thorough explanation of why you shouldn't,
-and for a brief explanation of how to get all of the benefits anyway.

-Having said that, getters and setters are essential when you need to do more than just set a private value.

 Getters and setters can be used for both fields and relations.
-When using the annotation mapper, this should be done against the getter in exactly the same way as you would do it against a
+When using the annotation mapper, this should be done against the getter in exactly the same way as you would do it against a property:
-property:

 .. code-block:: php